JuliaArt/wtmjs-project/README.md

 # wtmjs-project
-JavaScript course

-The tool that helps to organise your day in an effective way
+A small tool that helps to organise your day in an effective way